Food Resources

 Blue Water, Great Lakes Bay, and Thumb Peninsula Directory

 This page will be updated regularly during the November 2025 Government Shutdown.
-For national, statewide and other regional food resources, tap here.
+For national, statewide, and other regional food resources, tap here.

 Algonac Trinity United Methodist Church

-Blessing Boxes
+Thumb Blessing Boxes

 Focus: HOPE

-Focus: HOPE provides food boxes for people 60+ years old or older living in Lapeer, Tuscola, Huron, Sanilac, and St. Clair Counties.
+Focus: HOPE provides food boxes for people 60 years old or older living in Lapeer, Tuscola, Huron, Sanilac, and St. Clair Counties.
 Learn more.

 Huron County Health Department